 \subsection{Adaptivity: Two Sub-problems}

 To be adaptive, Dimmer needs to (1) counteract external environment dynamics and (2) deactivate superfluous concurrent transmitters and leaf devices in the interference-free case.
 We argue that the number of retransmission within a Glossy flood, $N_{TX}$, is a parameter allowing to improve resiliency to external disturbances.
 Further, setting $N_{TX}=0$ allows a participant to turn off its radio as soon as a packet is received once, thus saving energy.
-We conclude that Dimmer is adaptive if it assigns an individual $N_{TX}$ value to each device in the network.
+We conclude that Dimmer is adaptive if it assigns (possibly unique) $N_{TX}$ values to each device in the network.

 \textbf{Curse of dimensionality.} We argue that it is practically hard to design a learning solution to adaptivity that is either fully centralized, or fully distributed.
-Assuming a device can be either active or inactive, and a network composed of $D$ devices, there are $2^D$ possible configurations.
-Further, if a device can choose from $N_{TX}$=0 to $N_{max}$, the configurations grow to $(N_{max}+1)^D$, where many configurations actually break communication.
+Assuming a device chooses from $N_{TX}=0$ to $N_{max}$, and a network composed of $D$ devices, there are $(N_{max}+1)^D$ possible configurations, where many configurations actually break communication.
 To find the optimal configuration, a learning system would require an enormous amount of data; this is not practical.

 Let's instead assume a fully distributed adaptive system.
 Each device selects its own $N_{TX}$.
-If all participants try out strategies concurrently, it is practically impossible to discern whether a local strategy has been beneficial if a concurrent strategy has been harmful.
+If all participants try out strategies concurrently, it is practically impossible to discern whether a local strategy has been beneficial or if a concurrent strategy has been harmful.
 If devices learn in a sequential manner, the time required increases linearly with the number of devices, and collecting traces to speed up the process is not practical, for the same reason as outlined for the centralized approach.
 Further, distributed learning approaches are not guaranteed to converge to the optimal configuration~\cite{Zhang2017-LessIsMore}.